Happening-Community/requests-and-offers/windsurf/current/TASK.md

   - [x] Centralized error display using Skeleton UI alerts
   - [x] Consistent loading states with Skeleton UI loaders
   - [x] Eliminated redundant member display in tables
-  - [ ] Fix settings display and form submission
+  - [x] Fix settings display and form submission

 ## Current Status
 We have successfully improved the organization management UI and fixed several critical bugs.
 The organization details page now properly displays members and coordinators in separate tables without redundancy, includes proper loading states, and has functioning update and delete controls.
-However, there are still some issues with the settings section that need to be addressed.
+The backend validation and error handling for organization management has been significantly enhanced, particularly around member and coordinator management.

 ## Priority Bugs
 1. ~~**Members and Coordinators Display Issue**~~